Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation: Problem Formulation

 \section{Problem Formulation}

-On Meituan food delivery platform, we present $K$ slots in one screen and {allocate} for each screen in the feed of a request sequentially.
-So the ads allocation problem for different entrances can be formulated as a MDP ($\mathcal{S}$, $\mathcal{A}$, $r$, ${P}$, $\gamma$), the elements of which are defined as follows:
+On Meituan food delivery platform, we present $K$ slots in one screen and allocate for each screen sequentially.
+So the ads allocation problem for different entrances can be formulated as a MDP, using a tuple ($\mathcal{S}$, $\mathcal{A}$, $r$, ${P}$, $\gamma$), which specifies the state space $\mathcal{S}$, the action space $\mathcal{A}$, the reward $r$, the state transition probability $P$ and the discount factor $\gamma$.
+Since this paper mainly focuses on how to transfer knowledge from data-rich entrance to data-proo entrance to improve the performance of the agent for ads allocation, we mainly follow the recent work - CrossDQN \cite{liao2021cross} in the detailed definition of elements (i.e., $\mathcal{S}$, $\mathcal{A}$, $r$, ${P}$, $\gamma$) on ads allocation, to simplify our content and reduce the cost of understanding for readers.
+Besides, we define the N-step return (NSR) \cite{liu2019value} after current state $s_t$ as follows:

-\begin{itemize}[leftmargin=*] \item \textbf{State space $\mathcal{S}$}.
-A state $s\in\mathcal{S}$ consists of the information of {the} candidate items (i.e., the ads sequence and the organic items sequence available on {the $t$-th step}), the user (e.g., age, gender), and the context (e.g., order time, order location).
-For different entrance{s}, we use the same {set of} features for different types of items to facilitate transfer. \item \textbf{Action space $\mathcal{A}$}.
-An action $a \in \mathcal{A}$ is the decision whether to display an ad on each slot on the current screen, which is formulated as follows:

-In our scenarios, the action spaces of different entrances are the same.
-Notice that, we do not change the order of the items within ads sequence and organic items sequence. \item \textbf{Reward $r$}.
-After the system takes an action on one state, a user browses the mixed list and gives a feedback.
-The reward is calculated based on the feedback and consists of ads revenue $r^\text{ad}$ and service fees $r^\text{fee}$: